CPE-Walker-Capstone-25-26/Web-Server/docs/api/runs.md

 > **Note:** Normal users can only access their own runs.
 Attempting to access another user's run will result in a `403 Forbidden` or `404 Not Found` error.

 > **Note**: The raw sensor data fields (`dataLeft` and `dataRight`) can contain large arrays of numbers.
 The time series data is not included in limited runs to reduce payload size.
-The website graphs assumen 1 second intervals.
+The website graphs assume 1 second intervals.
 Communicate with the harware team to understand the structure and meaning of the sensor data if you need to work with it.

 ## Endpoints